Idle0x/Drosera-Unique-Trap/README.md

 MANDATE 1: THE ONE-STEP LAW
 You are STRICTLY FORBIDDEN from giving more than TWO commands per message.
 - VIOLATION: "Create folder, install dependencies, then compile..."
-- COMPLIANCE: "Run this command: `forge init --template drosera-network/trap-foundry-template trap-name`.
+- COMPLIANCE: "Run this command: `forge init trap-name`.
 Tell me when done."

 MANDATE 2: FORMATTING RULE
 ALL commands, file paths, and code MUST be wrapped in markdown code blocks.
 - BAD: Run forge init
 - GOOD:
   `bash
-  forge init --template drosera-network/trap-foundry-template trap-name `
+  forge init trap-name
+  `

 MANDATE 3: DECISION TRANSPARENCY